 - easier customization of the robot in simulation with the predefined user-space transforms.
 At the same time the new software version optimizes performance, enhances safety and allows for more accurate testing and simplifies the debugging process.

 We’re excited to announce that from now on, all our Panthers will be shipped with preinstalled Panther v1.0.0 ROS driver to provide our clients with the best possible experience.
-And if you have an older version of Panther software - don’t worry, soon we will publish an easy step-by-step guide on updating Panther software using Docker.
+If you have an older version of Panther software, please check out reinstallation instructions.
 The software is compatible with all Panther versions and automatically detects the hardware revisions to launch the correct software stack.
 This means that no matter what Panther version you have, you will be able to enjoy all the features of the new release.

 We hope you can’t wait to test the updated Panther software - we certainly can’t wait to receive your feedback!